National Flood Insurance Program: Implementation

 Participation in the NFIP is based on an agreement between local communities and the federal government that states that if a community will adopt and enforce a floodplain management ordinance to reduce future flood risks to new construction in Special Flood Hazard Areas (SFHA), the federal government will make flood insurance available within the community as a financial protection against flood losses.
 The SFHAs and other risk premium zones applicable to each participating community are depicted on Flood Insurance Rate Maps (FIRMs).
 The Mitigation Division within FEMA manages the NFIP and oversees the floodplain management and mapping components of the Program.

 The intent was to reduce future flood damage through community floodplain management ordinances and provide protection for property owners against potential losses through an insurance mechanism that requires a premium to be paid for the protection.
 In 2003, the GAO found that repetitive-loss properties cost the program about $200 million annually.
 Congress originally intended that operating expenses and flood insurance claims be paid for through the premiums collected for flood insurance policies.
 NFIP borrows from the U.S. Treasury for times when losses are heavy, and these loans are paid back with interest.

 Between 1978 and 2014, the U.S. federal government paid more than $51 billion in claims under the National Flood Insurance Program.

 From 2006, the NFIP has been directed by its Senior Executive, David Maurstad.
 A former Lieutenant Governor of Nebraska, he also serves as the Deputy Associate Administrator for FEMA's Federal Insurance and Mitigation (FIMA) division.

+Reinsurance

+The National Flood Insurance Program (NFIP) Reinsurance Program provides FEMA an additional method to fund the payment of flood claims after catastrophic flood events.
+Congress granted FEMA authority to secure reinsurance (a type of insurance purchased by an insurance organization in order to transfer risk).
+FEMA is allowed to purchase reinsurance from the private reinsurance and capital markets by means of the following laws: